guettli/intranets/README.md

 * This page is related to URL/other-page
 * I am missing "....."

+# Page ownership

+The feedback which gets sent to a page needs owners.
+This needs to be explicit.
+Who will respond to the feedback?

+In most cases it is 100% ok, if one person responses to the feedback once a week.
+That's better then ten people responding to the feedback from time to time.

 # Lists

 It helps to get to clear and easy to understand processes if lists are visible and not stored in the brain.